ant-design/ant-design-mobile/components/tabs/index.en-US.md

 ### Rule

-- Generally the number of tab panes is 2-4, each tab pane has 2-4 words and needs simplified texts.
+- Generally a `Tabs` should have 2-4 tab pane, the title of each tab pane should be concise，normally has 2-4 words..
-- In the secondary page of iOS, it is not recommended to use left and right swipe to switch tab, which conflicts to back swipe gestrue in iOS. eg:  tabs in details page.
+- In the secondary page of iOS, it is not recommended to use left and right swipe to switch tab, which conflicts with back swipe gestrue in iOS. eg:  tabs in details page.

 ## API